TUB-Control/PaPI/README.md

 Plugin based Process Interaction

-NOTE: This will be the last release which uses PySide as a QT integration.
+NOTE: This will be the last release which uses PySide as a Qt integration and therfore the last release under LGPL.

 Introduction
 ------